 Can Cats Eat Raisins?

-Cats are less likely to eat grapes and raisins compared to dogs.14 However, that doesn’t mean when they consume these snacks, they won’t develop symptoms.
+Cats are less likely to eat grapes and raisins compared to dogs.14 However, that doesn’t mean they won’t develop symptoms if they consume these snacks.
 Interestingly, a study found that cats are more likely at risk of developing complications like renal failure when eating lilies as compared to eating grapes.15 Either way, it’s important to keep all grapes and raisins, as well as lilies, out of reach from cats and dogs to avoid problems.

 Don’t Leave Raisins (or Grapes) Out in the Open